Summer Conference: Utility Leadership at the Speed of Change

 - Electric: Big Stuff Going On–Don't Let Your Rates Get Left Behind, Dave Berg, Dave Berg Consulting

-- Leadership: Direct Pay Tax Credits: Funding Opportunities for Municipal Utilities, Lori Brown and LIssa Pawlisch, MN Department of Commerce; Elise Kelly and Bryant Katta, Deloitte
+- Leadership: Direct Pay Tax Credits: Funding Opportunities for Municipal Utilities, Lori Brown and Lissa Pawlisch, MN Department of Commerce; Elise Kelly and Bryant Katta, Deloitte

 11:00 am Closing Keynote